 Adult relationships stimulate personal development.
-They bring a mix of gratification and frustration that drives personal growth throughout adulthood.
+They mix of gratification and frustration in ways that drive personal growth throughout adulthood.
 My responsibility is to facilitate that growth with respect and compassion.

 Partnerships usually have a mix of common desires or goals, and others that may be gridlocked.
 Gridlocks are hard to tolerate but useful for personal & relational growth.
-Growth comes from tension: partners must be self-validating/caring, and at the same time relationally developing their feelings, thoughts and actions.
+Growth comes from tension.